D1plo1d/tegh-cli/README.md

 3. `sudo npm install -g coffee-script`
 4. `git clone git://github.com/D1plo1d/queuetea.git;cd queuetea;npm install`

-*Note:* If you are using vagrant to test Ubuntu you will need to use:
-`npm install --no-bin-link` instead of `npm install`.
+*Note:* If you are using vagrant to test Ubuntu you will need to use `npm install --no-bin-link` instead of `npm install`.

 #### Arch Installation (Untested)